Method: Elasticsearch::API::Actions#reindex

 -

-The ‘read` index privilege for the source data stream, index, or alias.
+readindex privilege for the source data stream, index, or alias. -

-The ‘write` index privilege for the destination data stream, index, or index alias.
+writeindex privilege for the destination data stream, index, or index alias. -

-If reindexing from a remote cluster, you must explicitly allow the remote host in the ‘reindex.remote.whitelist` setting.
+If reindexing from a remote cluster into a cluster using Elastic Stack, you must explicitly allow the remote host using the reindex.remote.whitelist node setting on the destination cluster.
+If reindexing from a remote cluster into an Elastic Cloud Serverless project, only remote hosts from Elastic Cloud Hosted are allowed.
 Automatic data stream creation requires a matching index template with data stream enabled.
-The `dest` element can be configured like the index API to control optimistic concurrency control.
-Omitting `version_type` or setting it to `internal` causes Elasticsearch to blindly dump documents into the destination, overwriting any that happen to have the same ID.
-Setting `version_type` to `external` causes Elasticsearch to preserve the `version` from the source, create any documents that are missing, and update any documents that have an older version in the destination than they do in the source.
-Setting `op_type` to `create` causes the reindex API to create only missing documents in the destination.
+The dest element can be configured like the index API to control optimistic concurrency control.
+Omitting version_type or setting it to internal causes Elasticsearch to blindly dump documents into the destination, overwriting any that happen to have the same ID.
+Setting version_type to external causes Elasticsearch to preserve the version from the source, create any documents that are missing, and update any documents that have an older version in the destination than they do in the source.
+Setting op_type to create causes the reindex API to create only missing documents in the destination.
 All existing documents will cause a version conflict.
-IMPORTANT: Because data streams are append-only, any reindex request to a destination data stream must have an `op_type` of `create`.
+IMPORTANT: Because data streams are append-only, any reindex request to a destination data stream must have an op_type of create.
 A reindex can only add new documents to a destination data stream.
 It cannot update existing documents in a destination data stream.
 By default, version conflicts abort the reindex process.
-To continue reindexing if there are conflicts, set the `conflicts` request body property to `proceed`.
+To continue reindexing if there are conflicts, set the conflicts request body property to proceed.
 In this case, the response includes a count of the version conflicts that were encountered.
-Note that the handling of other error types is unaffected by the `conflicts` property.
-Additionally, if you opt to count version conflicts, the operation could attempt to reindex more documents from the source than `max_docs` until it has successfully indexed `max_docs` documents into the target or it has gone through every document in the source query.
+Note that the handling of other error types is unaffected by the conflicts property.
+Additionally, if you opt to count version conflicts, the operation could attempt to reindex more documents from the source than max_docs until it has successfully indexed max_docs documents into the target or it has gone through every document in the source query.
 It’s recommended to reindex on indices with a green status.
 Reindexing can fail when a node shuts down or crashes.

 -